Section 4.4: Love affairs

 b

-are positive real numbers.
-This says that Thando’s love goes up when Marsha’s love is positive, and goes down when Marsha’s love is negative (let’s call it what it is...hate).
-Unfortunately Marsha’s love goes down when Thando’s is positive and vice versa.
+This says that Thando's love goes up when Marsha's love is positive, and goes down when Marsha's love is negative (let's call it what it is...hate).
+Unfortunately Marsha's love goes down when Thando's love is positive and vice versa.
 This is a tricky stage of their relationship because as soon as Thando sees that Marsha is keen, Marsha loses interest and then so does Thando, and then Marsha gets into the now disinterested Thando, and so it goes on without end.
 Here we have a cycle.
 If

 a=b=1,wehave:

-A really toxic relationship!
+A really toxic relationship and not advised!

 T